 - Sandwiches – you almost always find vegetarian sandwiches but with cheese, just ask to substitute the cheese with another ingredient.
 Sometimes they have hummus or frijoles

 - In Queretaro, one of my favorite places from a culinary point of view but not only, but they also have “gorditas”, which are thicker tortillas (sometimes blue for the blue corn) which they cut open and fill it with all sort of things, what they call “guisados”, meaning stewed and in this case you will have a great variety of vegetables,

 - rajas ( Nopal , which is a cactus)

 - huitlacoches, which is a mushroom that grows on corn, delicious

 - epazote ( sometimes available not always, it’s a local herb, looking like spinach and delicious)

 They stew it with many spices and it’s delicious, this is one of the reasons why I love Queretaro.

-- For the vegetarians, you can have always the “chile relleno” which is a sweet pepper filled with cheese.
-I have tasted it and it’s delicious.
+- For vegetarians, you can have always the “chile relleno” which is a sweet pepper filled with cheese.
+I have tested it and it’s delicious.

 - Soups: the Sopa Azteca normally is made with vegetables and tortillas sometimes they put cheese.
 Remember to ask.
 Other than that, unfortunately, they always use chicken broth for any soup.